-You have to be a founding member.
-My publisher isn’t going to keep this offer available for very long.
-And at that point the pricing is just out of my hands.
+You have to be a Founding Member.
+My publisher isn’t going to make this offer available for very long.
+And once this offer is closed, the pricing is out of my hands.

 Host: You heard it from the man himself!
-Don’t wait folks.
+Don’t wait, folks.
 Click on the button below to join now.
-Right below this video.
+It’s right below this video.

-[YES, I WANT NATE’S ONE TICKER PAYOUTS]
+[YES, I WANT NATE’S ONE-TICKER PAYOUTS]

-Here’s a recap of everything you’re going to get today: You’re going to get one full year of his weekly research service Profit Surge Trader [WITHIN BUNDLE HIGHLIGHT GRAPHIC OF One-Ticker Payouts LIVE] Which includes an invitation to join Nate every Monday at noon on One Ticker Payouts LIVE.
+Here’s a recap of everything you’re going to get today.
+You’re going to get one full year of Nate’s weekly research service, Profit Surge Trader...
+[WITHIN BUNDLE HIGHLIGHT GRAPHIC OF One-Ticker Payouts LIVE] Which includes an invitation to join Nate every Monday at noon on One-Ticker Payouts LIVE.

-[WITHIN BUNDLE HIGHLIGHT GRAPHIC Ticker of the Month] You’re also going to receive Nate’s Ticker Of The Month...
+[WITHIN BUNDLE HIGHLIGHT GRAPHIC Ticker of the Month] You’re also going to receive Nate’s “Ticker of the Month”...

 [WITHIN BUNDLE HIGHLIGHT GRAPHIC OF TRADE RECOMENDATIONS]

-And of course trade recommendations that he sends weekly via email.
+And of course, trade recommendations that he sends weekly via email.

 Nate: That’s right.
-I do my best to find the best setups... and some weeks I’ll even throw in a bonus recommendation if I think it can help my members make some extra money.
+I do my best to find the best setups... and some weeks, I’ll even throw in a bonus recommendation if I think it can help my members make some extra money.
 But there might be a rare week here and there that the setup doesn’t work.
 I’m never going to purposefully send out a bad recommendation.

-Host: To top of all that off...
-AND as a founding member you’re going to be receiving All 3 of his exclusive reports [WITHIN BUNDLE HIGHLIGHT GRAPHIC OF TRADE RECOMMENDATIONS] One Ticker Payouts: The Profit Rule Book The $2.7 Million Dollar Profit System AND How To Profitably Trade Options (The Easy Way)
+Host: To top all that off...
+As a Founding Member, you’re going to be receiving all three of his exclusive reports...
+[WITHIN BUNDLE HIGHLIGHT GRAPHIC OF TRADE RECOMMENDATIONS] "One-Ticker Payouts: The Profit Rule Book”...
+“The $2.7 Million Profit System”...
+AND...
+“How to Profitably Trade Options (the Easy Way)”...

-All for today’s special Founding Member’s price.
-PLUS, it’s backed by Nate’s 365 Day “No Questions Asked” Money Back Guarantee...
+All for today’s special Founding Member price.
+PLUS, it’s backed by Nate’s 365-day “No Questions Asked” Money-Back Guarantee...

-Isn’t that right Nate?
+Isn’t that right, Nate?